FERTILITY SUPPLEMENTS THAT REALLY WORK

 I recommend Vitamin D for fertility for:

-• People who test under 20ng/ml (you don’t need high Vitamin D as prior recommendations are out of date)
+People who test under 20 ng/ml (you don't need high Vitamin D -- prior high-dose recommendations are out of date)

-Brands I trust: Kirkland’s Best, NOW, Nature’s Made, Garden of Life, and Nordic Naturals.
+Brands I recommend: Kirkland's Best, NOW, Nature's Made, Garden of Life, and Nordic Naturals.
 Pure Encapsulation or Carlson brands are good liquid options.

-Vitamin D is fat soluble, so taking it in a liquid form like medium chain triglyceride oil can be helpful with absorption rates if you have weaker digestion issues vs a pill or gummy.
+Vitamin D is fat soluble, so taking it in a liquid form like medium chain triglyceride oil can help with absorption if you have weaker digestion -- vs a pill or gummy.

-But don’t overdo it!
-If your Vitamin D is over 20ng/ml, you probably don’t need more.
-If it’s over 35ng/ml, you may be harming more than you’re helping by adding more.
-Too high of Vitamin D is linked to many things from bone fractures to cancer — more is not better.
+Don't overdo it!
+If your Vitamin D is over 20 ng/ml, you probably don't need more.
+If it's over 35 ng/ml, you may be doing more harm than good by adding more.
+Too-high Vitamin D is linked to bone fractures and cancer -- more is not better.

 Folic Acid (aka Folate or B9) for fertility.